CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description with excellent specificity, listing all 12 Databricks AI functions by name and covering concrete use cases including RAG pipeline construction.
-The main weakness is the absence of an explicit 'Use when...' clause, which means Claude must infer when to select this skill rather than having clear trigger guidance.
-The Databricks-specific context makes it highly distinctive.
+This is a strong description with excellent specificity, listing all 12 Databricks AI Functions by name and covering concrete use cases including RAG pipeline construction.
+The main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know precisely when to select this skill.
+The trigger terms are naturally what users would say when working with Databricks AI capabilities.

 Suggestions

-Add an explicit 'Use when...' clause, e.g., 'Use when the user asks about Databricks AI Functions, adding AI capabilities to SQL or PySpark queries, or building RAG pipelines in Databricks.'
+Add an explicit 'Use when...' clause, e.g., 'Use when the user asks about Databricks AI Functions, adding AI capabilities to SQL or PySpark queries, document parsing in Databricks, or building RAG pipelines on Databricks.'

 DimensionReasoningScore